 To put this in perspective, when the power went out all over Portland, the electric company worked day and night to get the power back on.
 The food in my refrigerator that spoiled from no power for three days – all garbage.

 To mitigate my losses, I could have purchased a backup generator or installed solar panels.
 Think of this as insurance for my food.

 Insurance for your Shopify store?
 That would be ensuring you’ve got all your data backed up with Rewind.
 If you’re not currently a customer of Rewind, I encourage you to become one.
-Send me a message and I’ll get you your first month free when you sign up because it’s that important.
+Using that link to sign up gets you your first month free.

 Please don’t learn the hard way.
 I promise it won’t be a fun experience.